kvngwxxk/BasicCalendar/README.md

 ## Overview

-This project is clone coding project about iOS basic Calendar.
+This project is clone coding project about iOS basic calendar.